Supertest Petroleum: History

+James Gordon Thompson, son of co-founder JohnGordon Thompson, was president from 1960-1971.
 In 1966, Supertest sponsored the first Canadian tournament for the Ladies Professional Golf Association, the Supertest Ladies Open, at the Sunningdale Golf Club in London.
 Fifty of the world's top women golfers competed for the Supertest Trophy.

 In 1971, Supertest was sold to British Petroleum Canada (BP).
 The familiar Supertest maple leaf logo was modified to incorporate the BP shield and to drop the "All-Canadian" slogan.
 By the end of 1973, the Supertest logo and name had been phased out by BP Canada.
 In 1983, BP Canada was purchased by Petro-Canada, which was then owned by the Government of Canada.
 Petro-Canada continued to use the Supertest name in their line of transmission oil lubricants through the year 2000; products since renamed to PRODURO.